Covid death toll passes three million as India cases surge | Malay Mail

 Olympic fears

-Thailand recorded its fourth consecutive day of more than 1,000 new cases yesterday, its spiralling infections linked to a nightlife district of the capital Bangkok earlier this month.
+Thailand recorded its fourth consecutive day of more than 1,000 new cases on Saturday, its spiralling infections linked to a nightlife district of the capital Bangkok earlier this month.

 In Japan, rising virus cases have stoked speculation that the Olympic Games — postponed last year due to the pandemic — could be cancelled.